Unnamed father searching for Rachael, who was sold in Montgomery, AL, in spring 1864, by Mrs. Mary Ann Baldwin of Mississippi.

 Anderson has not seen his family since 1863.
 His brother, Edmond, killed at Fort Pillow, during the Civil War.

-He left Jasper County, Mississippi, in 1867 [during Reconstruction].
+Katie Hubbard's father left Jasper County, Mississippi, in 1867 [during Reconstruction].
 He went to Mobile, Alabama, where he changed his name from Berket Doncler to Ben Berket.

 Burton is in Montgomery, Alabama, in 1900, searching for her father, Mat Burton, her mother, Milinda Burton, and her sisters, Cinthy Burton and Mitildy Burton